Border Security: Canada's Front Line

-Border Security: Canada's Front Line is a former Canadian reality television series that aired from 2012 to 2014.
-The series, produced by Force Four Entertainment for National Geographic Channel Canada, was a Canadian adaptation of the Australian reality series Border Security: Australia's Front Line and depicted the work of Canada Border Services Agency officers at airports, land crossings, and international mail centres.
+Border Security: Canada's Front Line is a Canadian reality television series that aired from 2012 to 2014.
+The series, produced by Force Four Entertainment for National Geographic Channel Canada, is a Canadian adaptation of the Australian reality series Border Security: Australia's Front Line and depicted the work of Canada Border Services Agency officers at airports, land crossings, and international mail centres.

-The CBSA claimed that the show was an educational tool to educate audiences about its duties and activities, but the series was controversial during its airing.
+The CBSA described the show as an educational tool to educate audiences about its duties and activities, but the series was controversial during its airing.
 Critics of the show claimed it was exploitative to film people in vulnerable situations, and that persons being detained by immigration officers could not properly give informed consent to being filmed.
 Border Security was ultimately cancelled following a ruling by the Privacy Commissioner of Canada that the CBSA had breached the privacy rights of a Mexican construction worker by allowing his interrogation to be filmed.

 Broadcast

 Season 1 premiered in Canada on Thursday, September 6, 2012 and season 2 premiered on August 27, 2013.
 New episodes in seasons 1 and 2 aired on National Geographic Channel, with reruns airing on Global and DTour.
-Season 3 premiered on September 5, 2014 at 10 pm.
+Season 3 premiered on September 5, 2014, at 10 pm.
 On October 31, 2014, National Geographic announced that Season 3 will be the show's last.

-Episodes also air on DMAX in Italy as Airport Security Canada, Seven Network in Australia as Border Security: International with narration by Eden Falk, ProSieben Maxx in Germany as Border Patrol Canada, Discovery MAX in Spain as Control de Aduanas Canadá Universo (TV channel) in the United States and on Pick in the UK.
+Episodes also air on DMAX in Italy as Airport Security Canada, Seven Network in Australia as Border Security: International with narration by Eden Falk, ProSieben Maxx in Germany as Border Patrol Canada, Discovery MAX in Spain as Control de Aduanas Canadá Universo (TV channel) in the United States and on Sky Mix in the UK.